otrv4/otrv4/otrv4.md

       decide which instance tags to send messages to.
     * If there are multiple prekey ensembles per instance tag, decide whether to send multiple messages to the same instance tag.

+## KCI Attacks

+One aspect of online deniability that is often overlooked is the relationship between DAKEs and key compromise impersonation attacks.
+A KCI attack begins when the long-term secret key of a party is compromised.
+With this long-term secret key, an attacker can impersonate other users to the owner of the key.
+Usually, this property, in the context of OTRv4, is a desirable property.

+In theory, a user who claims to cooperate with a judge may justifiably refuse to reveal their long-term secret key because it would make them vulnerable to a KCI attack.
+The design of the DAKEs used in OTRv4 makes it impossible for the user to provide proof of communication to a judge without revealing their long-term secret key.
+This prevents a judge and informant from devising a protocol where the judge is given cryptographic proof of communication while the informant suffers no repercussions.
+However, this scenario seems to be mostly theoretical.
+The more common case in practice may be the one in which the judge has access to the party's long-term secret keys.

+To prevent an scenario where a judge has access to the party's long-term secret key and still make it impossible for this party to provide proof of communication, we can use two alternatives:

+1. In the case of the non-interactive DAKE, ask the Prekey Server for a forged conversation.
+2. Include long-term "forger" keys in the DAKEs for both participants.

+### Prekey Server Forged Conversations

+The security of the non-interactive DAKE does not require trusting the prekey server used to distribute prekeys ensembles.
+However, if we allow a scenario in which one party’s long-term keys have been compromised but the prekey server has not, we can achieve better deniability.
+The party may ask the prekey server in advance for a forged conversation, which will cast doubt on all conversations conducted by an attacker using the compromised device.

+If an attacker attempts to act as Bob in the above non-interactive DAKE section using the compromised device, then he (or a trusted accomplice with access to Bob's long-term secret key) can impersonate Alice by executing `RSig` with Bob's long-term public and secret keys
+(`sigma = RSig(H_b, sk_hb, {H_a, H_b, Y}, t)` instead.
+In practice, the Bob (or
+his accomplice) simply needs to run the non-interactive DAKE honestly, but pretend to be Alice in their response to the prekey message.

+If an attacker attempts to act as Alice in the above non-interactive DAKE section using the compromised device, we cannot offer full deniability.
+Alice must ask the prekey server to return a false prekey ensemble from Bob that was generated by Bob or his trusted accomplice, and to redirect all traffic to the associated forging device.
+This false prekey ensemble must be returned to the attacker when they request one.
+Alice can derive the Mixed shared secret by using Bob's long-term public key instead of hers.
+In practice, the attacker can always bypass this forgery attempt by obtaining a legitimate prekey ensemble from Bob and using this to respond.
+This limitation of the non-interactive DAKE is conjectured to be insurmountable by a two-flow non-interactive protocol [\[13\]](#references).

+### Forger Keys

+If the KCI vulnerability is undesirable, it is possible to make all both DAKEs (interactive and non-interactive) more resilient to it while maintaining their deniability properties.
+To do so, long-term “forger” keys must be included for both participants.
+For example, for both the interactive and non-interactive DAKEs, both parties would distribute both the Ed448 public key and the Ed448 forger public key, as part of the Client Profile.
+Bob's long-term forger keys will be `F_b` and `sk_fb` (public and private respectively); Alice's long-term forger keys will be `F_a` and `sk_fa` (public and private respectively).

+In the case of the interactive DAKE, Alice will compute `sigma = RSig(H_a, sk_ha, {F_b, H_a, Y}, t)` and Bob will compute `sigma = RSig(H_b, sk_hb, {F_b, H_a, X}, t)`.

+In the case of the non-interactive DAKE, Alice will compute `sigma = RSig(H_a, sk_ha, {F_b, H_a, Y}, t)` and Bob will compute `sigma = RSig(H_b, sk_hb, {F_b, H_a, X}, t)`.

+In general, this transformation changes all long-term public keys in the protocol to reference the forging long-term keys instead.
+This alteration also allows the forging keys to be stored in different ways: they may be stored offline (e.g., on paper in a vault).
+They can also be destroyed immediately after generation, which will sacrifice online deniability for this party, but will prevent KCI attacks against them.

+Implementing this option for parties can provide more benefits in practice.
+Consider a secure messaging application that asks users whether or not they would like to save forging long-term keys during setup.
+Even if most users select the default option to not store them, thereby preventing them from performing the online forgery techniques, an attacker does not generally know the choice of a particular user.
+Consequently, an attacker cannot known if conversation is genuine, or if the owner of the device is using the forging keys.
+Note that trust establishment (e.g., physical verification of fingerprints) must cover both keys.

 ## Data Exchange